Cruz HR in Rays debut, Tampa Bay beats Cleveland 10th in row

 Rays: RHP Chris Archer (right forearm tightness), who has been on the 60-day injured list since May 8, has allowed three runs over 4 2/3 innings in his first two rehabilitation appearances for Triple-A Durham.

 Indians: C Roberto Pérez (back tightness) sat out his second straight game.
-Manager Terry Francona said Pérez was one of several players who woke up with sore backs as a result of their hotel beds in Houston.
+Francona said Pérez was one of several players who woke up with sore backs as a result of their hotel beds in Houston.

 UP NEXT